 When you have any type of dental emergency, don’t hesitate to contact Dr. Kate Brayman.
-She offers expedited emergency treatment at her practice, Kate Brayman DDS, in New York City.
-When you come here for emergency care, you can count on advanced technology to keep you comfortable, rapid treatment to relieve pain, and a staff that understands your anxiety.
+She offers expedited emergency treatment at her practice, Kate Brayman DDS in Woodbury NY.
+When you come here for emergency care from your search for a “Long Island emergency dentist near me“, you can count on advanced technology to keep you comfortable, rapid treatment to relieve pain, and a staff that understands your anxiety.

 Call Dr. Brayman immediately if anyone in your family experiences:

-Any time you have a dental problem don’t hesitate to contact our office.
+Whether you live in Woodbury, Syosset, Oyster Bay, Huntington, Melville, or even Plainview, any time you have a dental problem don’t hesitate to contact our dental office.
 We’ll assess your condition quickly and recommend what action to take.

 When you have a dental emergency, Dr. Brayman is here to provide emergency treatment.
-She and her staff always offer gentle, compassionate dental care.
+She and her staff always offer gentle, compassionate, and advanced dental care.
 In an emergency, you’ll get the same top-notch attention, just expedited so we can relieve your pain and prevent dental damage as quickly as possible.

 In an emergency, Dr. Brayman may use temporary but effective remedies, like a temporary crown to cover damage and protect the tooth.
 But whenever possible, she fully treats the problem right away.
 For example, getting a lost tooth back into its socket must be done immediately to save the tooth.